binayak0ghosal-crypto/missionary-and-cannibals-pygame/README.md

 ## Prerequisites & Installation
 Make sure you have Python installed on your system.
 You will also need the `pygame` library.

+**NOTE:-**Download monster.png and saint.png or you may also download some other picture you prefer and rename it to the names to use them.

+THANK YOU!
+I hope you enjoy your experience